lmmbm/PT_Election_Manifest_Text_Analytics/README.md

       - take out generic words
       - apply synonym substituition
     - Sub-select only most used words (to feed to next step)
+    - Run can start mid this file reusing the "Processed CH+BE+PCP+Livre+PSD+PS+IL" file (unless you want to wait hours on the initial processing)
  - Clustering and MDS
       - Check proximity between Parties
       - MDS done from 1 to 4 dimensions